 In the event that the Company Group identifies the purchase of any stolen goods, the Company Group attempts to return said items to the rightful owner at no charge within 2 years pursuant to the Civil Code or within 1 year after purchase as permitted under the Civil Code pursuant to the provisions of the Secondhand Articles Dealer Act and when purchased from public markets.
 The Company Group maintains a firm stance against the purchase of suspected stolen goods in any form and works closely with law enforcement to establish structures to prevent the distribution of stolen goods.

 From the perspective of compliance with the Secondhand Articles Dealer Act and Civil Code, the Company Group has linked its secondhand articles ledger (detailed records of reuse goods purchase) with its business system to facilitate timely and appropriate cooperation with law enforcement investigations in the event the Company Group discovers purchases of stolen goods and to facilitate the return of stolen goods to the owner at no charge.
-Nevertheless, the nature of its business makes it difficult to eliminate the purchase of stolen goods entirely.
-The Company Group financial results may be adversely affected by losses of purchases traceable to the purchase of stolen goods and the loss of creditability arising from such events.

 2. Expansion and Operation of Stores and Offices